-An employee who has accumulated 28 days sick leave shall be granted additional vacation at his request.
+A 56-hour employee who has accumulated 672 hours of sick leave shall be granted additional vacation at his request.
 The conversion will be the use of one sick day for one vacation day.
 In no case will more than three days additional vacation be granted in any calendar year under excess sick leave credits, and no employee shall receive more than 19 days vacation in one calendar year.
-Effective January 1, 2002, an employee who has accumulated 56 days sick leave may convert up to 56 hours of sick leave to cash by November 15 of each calendar year.
-The conversion will be hour for hour at the 56-hour rate.
-Sick leave converted to cash is sick leave that was earned in prior years.